Variance of Squarefull Numbers in Short Intervals: Introduction and Main Results

 for some absolute constant $C_1 > 0$ where $\zeta(s)$ is the Riemann zeta function.
 We are interested in squarefull numbers in short intervals, namely

 Bateman and Grosswald's result \eqref{fullcount} gives

 for $1/6 = 0.1666... \le \theta < 1/2$.
 Subsequently, exponential sum, elementary, and differencing methods were used to expand the range of validity for \eqref{shortcount1}.
 The current best result was obtained by Trifonov \cite{T}, showing that the asymptotic formula \eqref{shortcount1} is true for $19 / 154 = 0.1233... < \theta < 1/2$ (please refer to the same paper for earlier developments and relevant references).
+As a consequence, for $x^\epsilon \ll H \ll x^{1/2 - \epsilon}$, we have